oliverjam/learn-advanced-react-reusable-components/README.md

 Our compound component is nice, but it actually has a regression in developer experience.
 We now have to manually pass IDs to each element to ensure everything is connected up accessibly.
 With the single `<InputField id="blah" />` component this is all handled for us.

-Ideally we could pass the ID once and not worry about the rest, like this:
+Ideally we could pass the ID once and not worry about the other elements, like this:

 ```jsx
 <InputField id="first-name">